People

 • Alexander Yan - Undergraduate researcher 2018-2020.
 Currently a NSF GRFP PhD student at the University of Washington.

 • Joseph Rich - Summer REU 2019.
-Currently a NSF GRFP PhD student at Duke University.
+Currently an Assistant Professor at BYU.

 • Jae Lee - 5-year BS/MS program 2020.
 Currently working at Cue Health Inc.